 People with a DNA variant associated with MAP in only 1 copy of MUTYH are considered carriers of MAP.
 Carriers may have a slightly increased chance of developing colon cancer in their lifetime.^{1,2,3}

-People with MAP, including those who are carriers, are recommended to undergo more frequent cancer screening, typically starting at earlier ages than in the general population.2
+People with the variant in both copies of the MUTYH gene are recommended to undergo more frequent colon cancer screening, typically starting at earlier ages than in the general population.2

 See the Management options section for more detail.